‘Young And The Restless’ Spoilers: Adam Newman Recast Auditions Continue – Who Will Be New Adam On ‘Y&R’?

 — Devon Akin (@DevonAkin85) May 11, 2017

-Jason-Shane might have some inside info on The Young and The Restless as well since he’s dating Lindsay Hartley, who was married to the last Adam Newman actor Justin Hartley.
+Jason-Shane might have some inside info on The Young and the Restless as well since he’s dating Lindsay Hartley, who was married to the last Adam Newman actor, Justin Hartley.
 Lindsay was married to Justin from 2004 until 2012, and they have a daughter together, Isabella Justice Hartley.
-Jason-Shane has also done several highly-rated Lifetime movies including The Wrong Student, as reported by Heavy.
+Jason-Shane has also done several highly-rated Lifetime movies, including The Wrong Student, as reported by Heavy.
 With his good looks and experience, Jason-Shane might be the perfect replacement Adam Newman if Y&R hires him.

 Jason Gerhardt Also Auditioned For CBS

-The Young and The Restless may also be considering Jason Gerhardt for the role of recast Adam Newman.
+The Young and the Restless may also be considering Jason Gerhardt for the role of recast Adam Newman.
 Gerhardt shared a photo of himself in the hallway at CBS Daytime after an audition there, but he didn’t say what role he read for on that audition.
-Gerhardt is another handsome devil with a history on daytime TV with his role as Cooper “Coop” Barrett on General Hospital which lasted from 2007 until 2008.
+Gerhardt is another handsome devil with a history on daytime TV with his role as Cooper “Coop” Barrett on General Hospital, which lasted from 2007 until 2008.
 More recently, Jason had an eight-episode run as Zack Kilmer on Mistresses.

 So why did @JasonLGerhardt take down his post-audition pic at CBS Daytime?
 Hmm.
 Reading for Adam recast or not?? #YR pic.twitter.com/huncbsRRWW